Ethan Glasser-Camp: Computersman

 Games, the open source movement, the digital divide, geek feminism, and the broadening of computer technologies to be ever more powerful and useful to those who don't necessarily understand them.

-I'm also interested in human-computer interfaces, data mining, foreign languages, compilers, version control systems, programming languages.
+I'm also interested in human-computer interfaces, foreign languages, compilers, version control systems, programming languages.